band/bandstands/journalNotes/2025-06-19-17 Camus - distinguish melancholy from sadness.md

 (WLA 2025-06-26): I have been in a mood these past several months.
 Something about the "ways of the world" and "these uncertain times" and so on.
 It almost seems that every well-known and well-worn phrase, and aphorism, and ??? is amplified in every news commentary, analysis, and editorial.
 Whew!
 It's a lot! ...
 And then on June 19, this short excerpt from Albert Camus' "Notebooks, 1951-1959" showed up in my Threads social network stream.

+And speaking of mood there is this from Humans of New York: [[2025-07-03 Humans of New York]]